Avvale-IA-CICD/AvvaleCPI/MMZ - Cell Iflows/Check_Connectivity_from_SAP_Business_Suite_MMZ-1.0.3/readme.md

 This iFlow performs an end-to-end connectivity check from SAP ERP to SAP Cloud for Customer via SAP Integration Suite.

 - **Involved systems with Adapters Type and Endpoint Type**
-    - ERP: SOAP Adapter (Sender)
+    - ERP (EndpointSender, SOAP Adapter)
-    - COD: SOAP Adapter (Receiver)
+    - COD (EndpointRecevier, SOAP Adapter)

 - **Key steps**
     1. Receive SOAP message from ERP system.
-    2. Execute Operation Mapping "ERP_COD_ConnectivityCheck".
+    2. Map the message using the `ERP_COD_ConnectivityCheck` operation mapping.
     3. Send SOAP message to COD system.

 - **Message transformation**
-    - Operation Mapping: ERP_COD_ConnectivityCheck
+    - The iFlow uses the `ERP_COD_ConnectivityCheck.opmap` operation mapping to transform the message between the ERP and COD systems.

 - **Externalized parameters list and their descriptions**
-    - ERP_enableBasicAuthentication_8: Enables basic authentication for the ERP sender adapter.
+    - `ERP_enableBasicAuthentication_8`: Enables basic authentication for the ERP sender adapter.
-    - subject: Subject for ERP.
+    - `subject`: Subject for ERP.
-    - issuer: Issuer for ERP.
+    - `issuer`: Issuer for ERP.
-    - ERP_address_1: Address of the ERP SOAP sender endpoint.
+    - `ERP_address_1`: Address of the ERP SOAP service.
-    - ERP_wsdlURL_0: WSDL URL for the ERP SOAP sender endpoint.
+    - `ERP_wsdlURL_0`: WSDL URL of the ERP SOAP service.
-    - Host: Hostname for the COD SOAP receiver endpoint.
+    - `Host`: Hostname for COD.
-    - Port: Port for the COD SOAP receiver endpoint.
+    - `Port`: Port for COD.
-    - COD_enableBasicAuthentication_6: Enables basic authentication for the COD receiver adapter.
+    - `COD_enableBasicAuthentication_6`: Enables basic authentication for the COD receiver adapter.
-    - artifactname: Credential name for the COD receiver adapter.
+    - `artifactname`: Credential name for COD.
-    - pr-key-alias: Private key alias for the COD receiver adapter.
+    - `pr-key-alias`: Private key alias for COD.

 - **DataStore / JMS Dependency**
 Not Found